tlwilliams895/gis-devops/src/topics/js-dom/walkthrough.rst

 .. _js-dom_walkthrough:

 ==========================
-Events & Crud With the DOM
+Events & CRUD With the DOM
 ==========================